l-adic/snarkl/README.md

 Snårkl programs are shallowly embedded in Haskell through the use of

 * Snårkl's `Syntax` and `SyntaxMonad` modules, which define the combinators of the Snårkl language, and
-* the Snårkl `Toplevel`, which exposes the API of the Snårkl compiler.
+* the Snårkl `Snarkl.Toplevel`, which exposes the API of the Snårkl compiler.

 The easiest way to interact with these libraries is in Emacs, using [Haskell's Interactive Mode](https://github.com/haskell/haskell-mode/wiki/Haskell-Interactive-Mode-Setup).
 Assuming you have a modern `cabal`, set your REPL to `cabal-repl` by adding the following to your `.emacs`: